jshwi/docsig/tests/TESTS.md

 Test that passing property fails without `-P` flag.

-Only test templates prefixed with `PProperty` are collected for this test, and all tests should fail.
+Only test templates prefixed with `PPropertyReturn` are collected for this test, and all tests should fail.

 All tests will be tested for `E108` and `H101`, which property related errors.